stefanluncanu24/Predicting-Breast-Cancer-using-SVM/README.md

   - Utilization of cross-validation within GridSearchCV to ensure that the model is not overfitting and is generalized well.

 - **Model Evaluation**:
-  - Calculation of accuracy, precision, recall, F1 score, and other relevant metrics to assess the effectiveness of the model.
+  - Calculation of accuracy, precision, recall, F1 score, and other relevant metrics to assess the effectiveness of the model:
+      - High Accuracy: The model demonstrated a high accuracy of 98.25%, indicating exceptional performance in correctly classifying breast cancer instances.
+      - Confusion Matrix Analysis: The confusion matrix displayed 67 true negatives and 45 true positives, with no false positives and only 2 false negatives, highlighting the model's effectiveness in accurately predicting outcomes.
+      - Perfect Precision: Achieving a precision score of 100%, the model perfectly identified all malignant cases without any false positives, showcasing its precision and reliability.
+      - Impressive Recall: The recall rate of 95.74% indicates the model's strong ability to identify the majority of true positive cases, albeit missing a few.
+      - Robust F1 Score: An F1 score of 97.83% illustrates the model's balanced capability in both precision and recall, ensuring it is reliable and effective in practical scenarios.